rmiesen/Fahrenheit2Celsius/README.md

 ## Usage

-To run F2C, simply pass a temperature to F2C via the command-line (fahrenheit is the default input temperature): `f2c 68`.
+To run F2C, simply pass a temperature to F2C via the command-line (fahrenheit is the default input temperature):

+    $ f2c 68

 This will output `20.0°C`.

-To convert between Celsius and Kelvin, run `f2c -ic -ok 20`.
+To convert between Celsius and Kelvin, run:

+    $ f2c -ic -ok 20

 This will output `293.15K`.

-A full list of the command line options can be found by running `f2c --help`
+A full list of the command line options can be found by running:

+    $ f2c --help

 ## Development